 The salad dressing that this recipe makes has a strong vinegar and mustard taste.
 While it goes perfectly with the asparagus, baby spinach, and strawberries, you can definitely make a few changes to suit your preferred tastes.
 Here are a few options you may want to try:

-- Replace the red wine vinegar for balsamic vinegar.
+- Replace the red wine vinegar with balsamic vinegar.
 Balsamic vinegar has a more mild taste and is a little sweeter as well.

 - Eliminate the mustard or reduce the amount if you are not a huge mustard fan.